National Health Service: History

 NHS Wales was split from NHS (England) in 1969 when control was passed to the Secretary of State for Wales.
 According to one history of the NHS, "In some respects the war had made things easier.
-In anticipation of massive air raid casualties, the Emergency Medical Service had brought the country's municipal and voluntary hospitals into one umbrella organisation, showing that a national hospital service was possible."
-Webster wrote in 2002 that "the Luftwaffe achieved in months what had defeated politicians and planners for at least two decades."
+In anticipation of massive air raid casualties, the Emergency Medical Service had brought the country's municipal and voluntary hospitals into one umbrella organisation, showing that a national hospital service was possible".
+Webster wrote in 2002 that "the Luftwaffe achieved in months what had defeated politicians and planners for at least two decades".

 The NHS was born out of the ideal that healthcare should be available to all, regardless of wealth.
 Although being freely accessible regardless of wealth maintained Henry Willink's principle of free healthcare for all, Conservative MPs were in favour of maintaining local administration of the NHS through existing arrangements with local authorities fearing that an NHS which owned hospitals on a national scale would lose the personal relationship between doctor and patient.

 Conservative MPs voted in favour of their amendment to Bevan's Bill to maintain local control and ownership of hospitals and against Bevan's plan for national ownership of all hospitals.
-The Labour government defeated Conservative amendments and went ahead with the NHS as it remains today; a single large national organisation (with devolved equivalents) which forced the transfer of ownership of hospitals from local authorities and charities to the new NHS.
-Bevan's principle of ownership with no private sector involvement has since been diluted, with later Labour governments implementing large scale financing arrangements with private builders in private finance initiatives and joint ventures.
+The Labour government defeated Conservative amendments resulting in the implementation of a centralised health service model.

+The National Health Service has never been a single organisation.
+The initial structure in 1948 introduced a number of management bodies for England and Wales.
+These were as follows: